 Once you arrive, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 People with the same or similar names may be having procedures on the same day.

-After changing into a hospital gown, you will meet your nurse.
+After changing into a hospital gown, you’ll meet your nurse.
 They will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
-At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
+At first, you’ll receive fluids through the IV, but it will be used later to give you medication to make you sleepy and more relaxed during your procedure.

 Your doctor will explain the procedure, and answer any questions you have.
-They will also ask you to sign a consent form.
+They will also ask you to sign a consent form (a form that says you agree to the procedure and understand the risks).

 When the procedure is finished, the site will be cleaned and covered with a bandage.